Interstate 65 in Alabama: Mobile to Birmingham

+Northern Alabama

 North of Birmingham at mile 266, interchange ramps provide access to parallel US 31.
 It is here that I-65 meets the eastern terminus of I-22, which heads northwest to Memphis, Tennessee, filling in a gap in the Interstate Highway System.
 After which, I-65 intersects Walker Chapel Road (exit 267) in Fultondale, where the Interstate drops to three lanes.
 The Interstate then continues 98 mi in the general direction of Huntsville, crossing the Blount–Cullman county line (milemarker 291), where lanes transition from three to two, as well as passing the city of Cullman on the way.
 After entering the Decatur metropolitan area, in southern Morgan County, the Interstate passes Decatur.
 The highway connects the Huntsville–Decatur metropolitan area as it crosses Wheeler Lake (Tennessee River) on a 2.6 mi bridge.
 The Interstate emerges again into the fringes of Decatur in an open area of seemingly "endless" cotton fields where it intersects, inside Decatur, with SR 20, U.S. Route 72 Alternate (US 72 Alt.), and the spur route I-565 to Huntsville.

 Between Walkers Chapel Road in Fultondale and the Tennessee River in Decatur (Limestone County), I-65 has been designated the "Ronald Reagan Memorial Highway".
 The sign designating the north end of this portion of road cites Reagan's speech in Decatur on July 4, 1984.
 The Interstate then continues, passing Athens, and merges with US 31.
 The two routes travel concurrently approximately 12 mi to the Tennessee state line.